Atlas-OS/Atlas/src/README.md

 ## Compatibility

 A simple sheet to track what components break what, if not listed on NTLite.
-This is **not** complete.
+This is **not** completed.

 | Component          | Affected Feature                       | Version Tested | Notes                                                                     |
 | ------------------ | ------------------------------------   | -------------- | ------------------------------------------------------------------------- |